AdobeDocs/experience-manager-guides.en/help/product-guide/install-conf-guide/conf-translation-editor.md

 ---
-title: Configure Translation feature in the Web Editor
+title: Configure Translation feature in the Editor
-description: Learn how to Configure Translation feature in the Web Editor
+description: Learn how to Configure Translation feature in the Editor
 feature: Web Editor Configuration
 role: Admin
 level: Experienced
 exl-id: 22d7e1c7-2059-43fb-b7aa-3ae4a6072678
 ---
-# Configure Translation feature in the Web Editor for Cloud Service
+# Configure Translation feature in the Editor for Cloud Service

-The Web editor provides a powerful translation feature to translate your content into multiple languages.
+The Editor provides a powerful translation feature to translate your content into multiple languages.

-You can use the **Manage** tab in the Web Editor to translate your content.
+You can use the **Manage** tab in the Editor to translate your content.
 This tab is available by default.

-To hide the **Manage** tab in the Web Editor, perform the following steps:
+To hide the **Manage** tab in the Editor, perform the following steps:

 1. Log into **Adobe Experience Manager** as an administrator.
 1. Click on the **Adobe Experience Manager** link at the top and choose **Tools**.